 Why Unrefined Sea Salts?

-Mineral Salts or also known as Jurassic Salts (Himalayan Pink) –that were originally sea water millions of years ago.
-When the plates shifted and mountains were created and the oceans were no longer in existence in those places.
-Layers of earth have then covered these salts.
-So technically, they are sea water, but they derive their well known mineral content not only from the original source but more so the earth surrounding them.
-So we do not refer to these salts as actually being “sea salts”
+There are also Mineral Salts, also known as Jurassic Salts (Himalayan Pink), that were originally sea water millions of years ago.
+When the plates shifted and mountains were created and the oceans were no longer in existence in these places, layers of earth covered the salt deposits.
+So technically, they are sea water, but they derive their well known mineral content more so from the surrounding earth.
+So, we do not refer to these salts as actually being “sea salts”.

 What is salt?